Continuing Professional Development (CPD) program

 Based on these directives, in 2021 Australian and New Zealand psychiatrists will have to complete the usual 50 hours of the RANZCP CPD program.

 - Completion of the 2020 CPD program is voluntary.

 - There will be no audits conducted of 2020 CPD submissions.

-- Members who do not complete the 2020 CPD year will be issued with a Certificate of Participation (these will be available after the end of the extended reporting period).
+- Members who do not complete the 2020 CPD year will be issued with a Certificate of Participation.

 The College operates a Continuing Professional Development (CPD) program with the aim of maintaining a high standard of professional practice in psychiatry.

 CPD participation is a requirement for medical registration and annual recertification of medical practitioners in Australia and New Zealand.
 Active Fellows and Affiliates are automatically enrolled in the CPD program.

 Medical practitioners who are not RANZCP members can also participate in the RANZCP CPD program (annual fee applies).

 For enquiries, contact the CPD Office at firstname.lastname@example.org or call 1800 337 448 (toll free from Australia) or 0800 443 827 (toll-free from New Zealand).